Wondering what the different sexual orientations are? You’re not broken, and you’re definitely not alone.

 Here are a few different sexual orientations:

-- Homosexual — attraction to the same gender (e.g., woman attracted to woman)
+- Homosexual — For them, attraction happens toward the same gender (e.g., a woman attracted to a woman).

-- Bisexual — attraction to more than one gender
+- Bisexual — People who experience attraction to more than one gender

 - Asexual — experiencing little or no sexual attraction